-HAWTHORNE, N.J. — That the dress Ginger Pierro and her daughter Gia fell in love with could only be purchased in bulk never mattered to the Hawthorne pair.
+HAWTHORNE, N.J. — The dress that Ginger Pierro and her daughter Gia of Hawthorne had their eyes on in 2011 could only be purchased in bulk.

-It was 2011 and they both had fallen too hard for the zebra-print tank and hot pink tutu to click anything but “accept” on the almost $400 order.
+The zebra-print tank and hot pink tutu was too good for them to click anything but “accept” on the almost $400 order.

 Pierro figured she’d keep one dress for Gia to wear to her sixth birthday party and sell the remaining 14 online.